Links on SoundGuys may earn us a commission. Learn more.

 How is the Razer Kraken V3 microphone?

 The microphone on this headset is surprisingly good.
 All speech is very clear, with no particular frequencies or sounds being masked.
 Background noise is audible through it, but it doesn’t mask speech at all.
 The mic on the Razer Kraken V3 is Razer’s Hyperclear Cardiod mic, which isolates your voice from in front of the mic and cancels some peripheral noise.
+This microphone will be all you need to come across clearly in Discord or in-game chat.

 You can adjust mic settings in Synapse, toggling on or off ambient noise reduction, voice clarity, and voice normalization.
 You can also change the mic equalization with presets or by using sliders to get a specific sound from the mic.